OfficeDev/office-js-docs-pr/docs/includes/excel-tutorial-protect-worksheet.md

-This is the fifth step of a tutorial that begins with [Excel Tutorial Create Table](excel-tutorial-create-table.md).
+This is the fifth step of a tutorial that begins with **Excel Tutorial Create Table**.
 You need to complete the preceding steps to get the project in the state that this step assumes.

 ## Configure the manifest to add a second ribbon button